Working with Action Responses

 Use the dot notation to reference individual properties in the JSON response.

-The JSON response from your Custom Action request can be used within the context of your pipeline.
+The JSON response from your Custom HTTP Action request can be used within the context of your pipeline.
 Make sure you have the structure of the JSON response in order to set the dot notation correctly.
-Running a test on your Custom Action can help you view the response for the API request.
+Running a test on your Custom HTTP Action can help you view the response for the API request.

 Example

-Let's say you are using a Custom Action with node name "Get Records" and the API request returns this JSON response body:
+Let's say you are using a Custom HTTP Action with node name "Get Records" and the API request returns this JSON response body:

 {